maxculley/EmployeeManagementSystem/README.md

 ## Setup and Installation
 1. Clone repository to download all files
 2. Make sure you have JDBC installed and connected to your SQL server using `port 2206`
 3. Go to the package `Database` then follow to the file `LoginInformation`.
-Here enter your root password to your database
+Here enter your root SQL password
-4. Run the `GUIRunner` file within the `GUI` package
+4. Run the `CreateDatabase` SQL file, then the `GUIRunner` file within the `GUI` package
 5. Enjoy messing around with the project!